rBlog

 An rDCF client and ardent fan of our game-changing transaction underwriting software, we managed to catch up with the ever-on-the-go real estate executive to discuss his career, some of his more noteworthy projects, why he uses rDCF and his thoughts on COVID-19 and its impact on commercial real estate and our country’s economy.

-Q: Twenty-five incredibly successful years in commercial real estate this May.
+Q: Over Twenty-five incredibly successful years in commercial real estate this May.
 Congratulations!
 How did you get your start in the industry?

 A: I graduated from the University of Notre Dame with degrees in Finance/Business Economics and Computer Applications.
 Right after school, I went to work in investment banking, where one of my contacts talked me into becoming a commercial real estate analyst on the investment banking side.
 My work exposed me to the industry; I fell completely in love with it and never looked back.